A look back at a 2012 Maureen Dowd column that speaks to the enduring influence of director John Ford and his film The Quiet Man.

-The New York Times columnist Maureen Dowd writes this Sunday that she thought that the impact of the John Ford movie ’The Quiet Man’ had long since disappeared.
+The New York Times columnist Maureen Dowd wrote on Sunday that she thought that the impact of the John Ford movie ’The Quiet Man’ had long since disappeared.

 However, she says she found the opposite when she did the 'Quiet Man' tour during a visit to Mayo last week.